Ahmed bin Abdulaziz Al Saud: Deputy interior minister (1975–2012)

+Saudi journalist Jamal Khashoggi stated that Prince Ahmed was mostly involved in administrative matters instead of security during his tenure as deputy interior minister.
 Ahmed bin Abdulaziz visited Pakistan in November 2005 for three days and examined the extent of destruction caused by the Kashmir earthquake from an airplane.
 He promised to provide Pakistan whatever needed for the rebuilding process after the earthquake.
 He encouraged all Muslim nations to provide aid to Pakistan.
 He also condemned terrorism and stated it was incompatible with Islam.
-Prince Ahmed called for a "border fence" between Saudi Arabia and Iraq.
-The plan for the fence was initiated in 2006 and he stated repeatedly it would not become a "segregation wall".

-On 29 November 2010, he attended the Crown Prince Cup, an annual horse race on behalf of Crown Prince Sultan who was in Morocco.
-He said in a press conference in 2011 that for women, driving is against the law.
+Prince Ahmed said in a press conference in 2011 that for women, driving is against the law.
 After his appointment as interior minister, it was argued that, like Salman, he was also a supporter of King Abdullah's cautious reform initiatives.